Lincoln woman cited after 19th shoplifting trip to Costco, police say

-A Lincoln woman who police say had shoplifted from Costco 18 times in the last six months was caught on her 19th trip to the store, ending a spree of thefts that centered around joggers, T-shirts, shorts and dresses.
+A Lincoln woman who police say had shoplifted from Costco 18 times in the past six months was caught on her 19th trip to the store, ending a spree of thefts that centered around joggers, T-shirts, shorts and dresses.

 Lincoln Police Officer Erin Spilker said the 60-year-old was cited Tuesday on suspicion of misdemeanor shoplifting.